 - Internet connection

-- Accounts for online tools like a blog, Twitter, various web-based tools, our class wiki
+- Accounts for online tools like a blog, Twitter, various web-based tools

 - Google account (can be your school account or your personal one)

 - Ready and eager to commit 5-10 hours per week for 5 weeks to learning tech

 - Commitment to review materials prior to the virtual meeting (so you are prepared to address questions with classmates)

 - Risk-takers attitude, inquiry-driven mentality, passion to optimize learning and differentiate instruction

 - Standard software assumed part of a typical ed tech set-up

 - Assistance setting up hardware, networks, infrastructure, servers, internet, headphones, microphones, phone connections, loading software (i.e., Office, Photoshop).